 When choosing a tour, I would advise you choose the 1-day 2-park experience.
-While I love all of Universal Studios, the heart of the park is really the Wizarding World of Harry Potter.
-You will want to experience the rides, skip the lines for the Hogwarts Express, find secret spell locations and dine in one of the iconic pubs like the Leaky Cauldron.
+The heart of the park is really the Wizarding World of Harry Potter.
+You will want to experience the rides.
+Skip the lines for the Hogwarts Express.
+Find secret spell locations.
+Plus, dine in one of the iconic pubs like the Leaky Cauldron.
 In addition, your tour will take you to the major rides in each park seriously cutting the wait times.

-Additional things not to worry about include: the tour guides ability to offer quick bathroom stops; answer all questions while on the go; pay special attention to each member of the group from smallest to grumpiest and most excited to least wanting to be there; and generally handle any questions or concerns in an instant.
+Additionally, the tour guides ability to offer quick bathroom stops.
+Answer all questions while on the go.
+Pay special attention to each member of the group from smallest to grumpiest.
+Finally, they handle any questions or concerns in an instant.